masaun/ZK-attestation-for-job-career-history/README.md

 - This is where the **ZK (Zero-Knowledge) attestation for Job Career History** comes in.
   - This protocol would be useful for recruiters and staff of HR department in companies to prevent malicious candidates from submitting their CV/Resume, which includes a **fake** Job Career History (i.e. `Job Title` and `Skills` etc).
   - This protocol would also enable a candidate to prove their Job Career History without disclosing the sensitive informations by submitting extra evidences, which may includes some sensitive informations.
+  - As we mentioned above, at the moment, this protocol would particulary focus on `Job Title` and `Skills` in the `Job Career History`.
+And therefore, the ZK circuit of this protocol will generate a ZK Proof, which prove `Job Title` and `Skills` as a proof of `Job Career History`.

 <br>